Temple Stadium: Other events

 At dawn of April 21, 1935, more than 75,000 people met at the stadium for an Easter sunrise service, led by Reverend Ross Stover.
 Another 20,000 were not allowed in due to overcrowding.
 The stadium was a venue for Easter services for multiple years in the 1930s.

 The 1942 Philadelphia City Title high-school football game was played at Temple Stadium.
 Northeast High School defeated St. Joe's Prep 7–0 on a snow-covered field.

-The North vs Frankford traditional Thanksgiving Day football game was held at Temple Stadium for several games in the 1970s and 80s.
+The traditional Thanksgiving Day High School football game between local rivals, North Catholic and Frankford High School was held at Temple Stadium for several games in the 1970s and 80s.

 The stadium was host to a concert on May 16, 1970 with performers Jimi Hendrix, the Grateful Dead, The Steve Miller Band and Cactus.